MB Laboratories, Ltd.

 Contact information – means information that would enable an individual to be contacted at a place of business and includes name, position name or title, business telephone number, business address, business email or business fax number.
 Contact information is not covered by this policy or PIPA.

-Privacy Officer – means the individual designated responsibility for ensuring that Name of organization complies with this policy and PIPA.
+Privacy Officer – means the individual designated responsibility for ensuring that MB Laboratories, Ltd complies with this policy and PIPA.

 Policy 1 – Collecting Personal Information